ronaldoussoren/pyobjc/docs/apinotes/SearchKit.rst

 SKIndexClose
 ............

-Do not call this function, the garbage collector will automaticly close the index when it is no longer needed.
+Do not call this function, the garbage collector will automatically close the index when it is no longer needed.